ali-javed/somtimes/README.md

-# Time Series Self Organizing Map (Somtimes)
+# SOMTimeS: Self-Organizing Maps for TIME Series

 ## Other relevant papers
-If you use this code please cite the time series clustering benchmark
+If you use this code please cite SOMTimeS paper.

 @misc{javed2021somtimes,
       title={SOMTimeS: Self Organizing Maps for Time Series Clustering and its Application to Serious Illness Conversations},